 - Limited scheduling options.

-- Scans are not applicable to all applications.
+- Scans do not apply to all applications.

 13. Sophos